 - Fox teased the premiere of Terminator: The Sarah Connor Chronicles by randomly broadcasting a pair of red eyes on its feed during certain shows like Gordon Ramsay's Kitchen Nightmares.
 Example.

-- This article from a Rugrats fansite has a minor complaint about bugs covering up presenter captions on the Kids' Choice Awards.
+- This archived article from a possibly now defunct Rugrats fansite has a minor complaint about network bugs covering up presenter captions on the Kids' Choice Awards.

 - Parodied in a Strong Bad E-Mail where Strong Bad mentioned "Discovery Channel" specials about CGI dinosaurs.
 While he said this, a bug for the fictional CGI Walking With Trogdor appeared.
 Sadly, despite being a parody, it fit here, as it appeared exactly within the confines of the back of Strong Bad's head.